-The principal amounts of the Term Loan are required to be repaid in consecutive quarterly installments in amounts equal to 0.25% of the principal amount of the Term Loan, on the last day of each fiscal quarter commencing March 31, 2022, with the balance of the Term Loan payable on the Maturity Date.
+The principal amounts of the Term Loan are required to be repaid in consecutive quarterly installments in amounts equal to 0.25% of the original principal amount of the Term Loan, on the last day of each fiscal quarter commencing March 31, 2022, with the balance of the Term Loan payable on the Maturity Date.
 The Company is also required to make mandatory prepayments in the event of (i) achieving certain excess cash flow criteria, including the achievement and maintenance of a specific leverage ratio, (ii) selling assets that are collateral, or (iii) upon the issuance, offering, or placement of new debt obligations.
-There were no such mandatory prepayments made since inception of the Term Loan.
-As of December 31, 2022, and 2021, the outstanding principal balance on the Term Loan was \$123,750 and \$125,000, respectively.
+As described in Note 6 - Leases, the Company received net cash proceeds in January 2023 from the Sale-Leaseback Transaction and is subject to a provision whereby such net cash proceeds can be reinvested into certain investments, such as capital expenditures.
+This provision of the Term Loan includes (i) cash investments made within a one-year period from the Sale Leaseback Transaction, and (ii) investments which are contractually committed within one-year of the Sale Leaseback Transaction and paid within 180 days after entering into such contractual commitment.
+The amount of any net cash proceeds which are not reinvested would require the Company to make an offer to prepay the corresponding amount on the Term Loan in 2024.
+In accordance with this provision, the Company classified \$1,665 as current debt as of December 31, 2023, and offer to prepay the Term Loan in this amount.
+In addition, the Company has \$2,187 of contractual commitments pursuant to this provision.
+Should any of the \$2,187 balance not be paid within 180 days of the contractual commitment dates, the Company will be required to make an additional offer to prepay the corresponding amount in 2024.
+The foregoing description of the reinvestment provision does not purport to be complete and is qualified in its entirety by reference to the provisions of the Term Loan.